 What is the next best thing to moving to New York City?
 Your daughter moving to New York City!
 Yes, I am the proud mother of a 22 year old daughter who has landed an exceptional job in New York and gets to live the dream.
 I have an excuse to visit as many times as I want or “need” – you know, to make sure she is “all right”… And that is what happened just a few days ago.
 My whole family – husband, 18 and 16 year old sons, and 14 year old daughter visited for a weekend and we had a fantastic time.
-I really liked our New York itinerary.
+I really liked our 2 day New York City itinerary.

 This was our second trip to New York City as a family (although my husband and I have been several times before).
 The first time was last year when we visited for five days without my daughter (she was in College) not knowing that New York City was about to become a part of our regular world.

 Last year, our goal was to show our kids the key sites in New York.
 You know, the Statue of Liberty, Ellis Island, Empire State Building, and so on.
 We also did some pretty unique things as well, like participate in The Ride, an unbelievable bus trip through the streets of New York where, out of nowhere, pedestrians begin to sing, dance and perform for you.
 It was an amazing 5 day trip that our teens absolutely loved.
 For a rundown of what we did, with tips and tricks for getting the most out of the experiences, you should read one of my most popular articles 10 Ultimate New York City Attractions With Teens.
 For a list of some of the best tips for visiting New York, please see 50 Best New York City Tips For First Time Visitors.